CMsynereo/blog.synereo.com/_posts/2016-04-06-Synereo-Update.markdown

 [00:00 --- 3:20](https://youtu.be/SJ5SeU4cnKc?t=0) The conversation opens up by exploring reputation systems.
 Specifically, **5 aspects of reputation:**

-1. formalization of reputation
+1. formalization of reputation.
 2. The relationship of reputation to regulation.
 3. Reputation of things that have agency.
 This can include the reputation of smart contracts, devices or services.
-4. reputation and privacy
+4. reputation and privacy.
 5. Interoperation of reputation.

 ### Time Stamps / Highlights